vojtechruz/vojtechruzicka-blog/src/posts/css-flexbox/index.md

 - `align-items`: align items on the cross axis
 - `align-content`: align multiple rows when wrapping on the cross axis

 All these settings apply for the whole container.
 It is possible to also handle the alignment of individual items on the **cross** axis.
-This is defined not on the item level, not the container level.
+This is defined on the item level, not the container level.
 It uses property `align-self`.
-Tou can use the following values:
+You can use the following values:

 - `flex-start`
 - `flex-end`